binary-river/tips/bash-tips.md

 #Bash Tips

-# source
+### source
 `source [scriptname]`
-Allow using functions in file [scriptname] on command line
+:Allow using functions in file [scriptname] on command line
 <br>

 # make
 `make [target]`
-run codes which is belong to target in makefile, makefile is consisted like this
+:run codes which is belong to target in makefile, makefile is consisted like this
 ```
 [target] : [dependencies..]